 - Blue Cross Blue Shield Medigap Plan Additional Benefits

 - Blue Cross Blue Shield Medicare Supplement Plan Rating

-Blue Cross Blue Shield Medicare Supplement Plans are a favorable option for several Medicare seniors nationwide.
-The company is made of 34 individual companies and makes up close to 42% of the health insurance market in the U.S., making them a dominant player in the health insurance industry.
+Blue Cross Blue Shield (BCBS) Medicare Supplement Plans are a favorable option for several Medicare beneficiaries nationwide.
+The company comprises 34 individual companies and makes up close to 42% of the health insurance market in the U.S., making them a dominant player in the health insurance industry.

-Blue Cross Blue Shield Medicare Supplement plans are available in all 50 U.S. states and are available in Washington D.C.
+Blue Cross Blue Shield Medicare Supplement plans are available in all 50 U.S. states plus Washington, D.C.
 However, be sure to research which Blue Cross Blue Shield companies are available in your area.
-Some of the most common BCBS plans are Anthem, Horizon, Florida Blue, and Highmark.
+Some of the most common BCBS plans are Anthem, Horizon, Florida Blue, Highmark, Amerigroup, Wellpoint, and Empire.

 Medicare Supplement (Medigap) plans are designed to help cover out-of-pocket costs that Original Medicare leaves behind.
 As a Medicare beneficiary, when you use Original Medicare benefits, you are left with out-of-pocket expenses such as copayments, coinsurance, and deductibles.
 While these costs may not sound like much, as you continue to use the benefits, your medical bills may begin to stack up and become overbearing.
 BCBS Medigap plans help alleviate these costs.